 Don’t wait until your precious items are lost, stolen or damaged to find out if you have enough coverage to replace them; contact a representative today, 1.800.800.9410 or visit www.calcas.com.

-Here’s an unsettling statistic – about half of us still haven’t completed a home inventory.
+Here’s an unsettling statistic – about half of US households still haven’t completed a home inventory.
 Of those who have done one, 40 percent haven’t updated it in many years.
 It’s a resolution that we urge you to make.

 Home inventory is so important.
 It provides a list of your things in case there is a fire, destructive storm or someone breaks in and steals your valuable belongings.
 Without an inventory, many people have a difficult time pinpointing or recalling everything that might have been destroyed or taken.
 That could delay your claim or keep you from getting full compensation.